 “Sabata has one of the richest of counter-tenor voices, his warmth of tone carrying intimations of decadence.
 A perceptive vocal actor, he gets to the essence of his protagonists.
 The beauty of Sabata's singing is breathtaking.”

 Born in Avià, Catalonia, Xavier Sabata trained as an actor at Barcelona’s Institut del Teatre, perfecting his vocal technique at the Escola Superior de Musica Catalunya and at the Musikhochschule, Karlsruhe, where his teachers were Hartmut Höll and Mitsuko Shirai.

 - Bertarido – Handel Rodelinda new production – Claus Guth – Ivor Bolton – Teatro Real, Madrid; Stefano Montanari – Opéra de Lyon; new production Teatro Municipal de Santiago, Chile

 - Ottone – Monteverdi L’incoronazione di Poppea – Diego Fasolis – Staatsoper Berlin; and debut at Wiener Staatsoper

 - Title role – Handel Rinaldo European tour – Christophe Rousset – Kammerorchester Basel

-- Liederabend – Wigmore Hall, Teatro de la Zarzuela
+- Liederabend – Wigmore Hall, Teatro de la Zarzuela, Madrid

 After early successes working with William Christie and Les Arts Florissants, he now also appears with such ensembles as Europa Galante, Collegium 1704, the Venice Baroque Orchestra, I Barocchisti, Al Ayre Español, El Concierto Español and Orquesta Barroca Sevilla and La Folia Barockorchester and collaborates regularly with conductors such as Fabio Biondi, René Jacobs, Jordi Savall, Alan Curtis, Gabriel Garrido, Fabio Bonizzoni, Diego Fasolis, Andrea Marcon, Xavier Dìaz Latorre, Ivor Bolton, George Petrou, Riccardo Minasi, Harry Bicket and Christopher Moulds.
 Concert performances have taken him to the Concertgebouw Amsterdam, the Barbican Centre and Wigmore Hall in London, the Lincoln Center in New York, the Kennedy Center in Washington D.C., the Tchaikovsky Hall in Moscow, the Auditorio Nacional in Madrid and the Palau de la Musica in Barcelona as well as the Handel Festival in Halle, the Salzburg Festival, the Festival d’Aix-en- Provence, the Innsbruck Festival of Early Music, the Dresdner Musikfestspielethe, Handel Festival in Karlsruhe and to the Festival de musique Baroque d’Ambronay.
-He was awarded the Premio Ópera Actual in 2013, and the Premi Tendències d’el Mundo (2014).
+He was awarded the Premio Ópera Actual in 2013, and the Premi Tendències d’el Mundo in 2014.